How to Build Layered Defensibility with a Tiered Resilience Architecture

 image_pdfimage_print

 Tiered backup architectures with different logical and geographic locations can help meet the diverse backup and recovery needs of today’s businesses—but this isn’t a new idea.
-What is “new” to report is that tiered backup architectures are needed now more than ever—provided they are next-generation solutions.
+What is “new” to report is that tiered resilience architectures are needed now more than ever—provided they are next-generation solutions.

 Backups Won’t Be Enough